 Generally, workers in Naperville, including United States citizens, should be completing an I-9 form on or near their first day of work.
 The federal government created these forms in 1986 as part of the enactment of IIRIRA.

 New employees should provide their personal information on the I-9 form and provide their social security number if they have one.
 New hires are also asked to provide several forms of identification that a company might photocopy and attach to the form as part of an employment file.

 Naperville businesses should take care not to accept false identification documents, as under 18 U.S.C. §1546(b), both the employer and employee could be charged with a felony.
 An adept I-9 compliance attorney in Naperville may advise local employers about meeting federal standards, so that they may avoid fines and other sanctions.

-If you are a part of a new business in Naperville, and you are interested in making changes to your organizational policies, it might be a smart idea to involve a knowledgeable attorney.
+If you are a part of a new business in Naperville and you are interested in making changes to your organizational policies, it is a smart idea to involve a knowledgeable attorney.
 Federal laws are generally enforced on a local level, and the failure to comply with employment statutes could result in fines and other punitive sanctions.

 An experienced Naperville I-9 compliance lawyer may be well-informed about the latest issues when it comes to hiring foreign nationals who are federally required to provide documentation of their status.
-Call today to schedule a meeting with a local attorney who might be able to evaluate your employment verification procedures and make suggestions for improving them.
+Call today to schedule a meeting with a local attorney who could evaluate your employment verification procedures and make suggestions for improving them.